 The Spartan king Leonidas marched solo with a group of a few thousands of soldiers to meet Xerxes head on.
 Although, Leonidas and his men fought bravely, their army was no match for the vast Persian army.
 Xerxes would go on to taste victory at the Battle of Artemisium (480 BCE), which was on his way to Athens.

 Upon arriving in Athens, the furious Xerxes went ahead to burn down and ransack the city to the ground.
 The king was angry because the Athenians had the nerve to resist him and not bow to him.

 Defeat at the Battle of Salamis

-After winning the battles of Artemissium and Themopylae, Xerxes believed that he had wind in his sails.
-He dived straight into the Battle of Salamis.
+After winning the battles of Artemissium and Themopylae in 480 BCE, Xerxes believed that he had wind in his sails.
+He dived straight into the Battle of Salamis in late 480 BCE.

 The Greek coalition of city states assembled their armies at Aegina and readied themselves to fight tooth and nail against the Persians.
 The Greeks were led by Themistocles.

-Xerxes had the option to either proceed to Salamis or return home having ravaged Athens to grounds.
+Xerxes had the option to either proceed to Salamis or return home having inflicted a lot of destruction and ache upon Athens.
 Heeding the advice of Mardonius, Xerxes chose the former and battled the Greeks off the coast of Aegina.

 This time around the Greeks were adequately prepared; they dished out an overwhelming defeat to Xerxes and his men at the Battle of Salamis.